Open to all

 Who are the animators?+

-Trained older youth, typically 15 to 25, who have completed Ruhi Book 5 on accompanying junior youth.
+Trained older individuals, typically 15 to 25, who have completed Ruhi Book 5 on accompanying junior youth.

 How are animators screened?+